maxboeck/emergency-site/README.md

 In case of emergency, many organizations need a quick way to publish critical information.
 Exisiting CMS websites are often unable to handle sudden spikes in traffic, and local infrastructure might be damaged, leaving people with poor mobile connections.

-This project aims to enable people to quickly publish a simple website that can withstand large amounts of traffic and will work in extreme conditions.
+This project aims to enable developers to quickly publish a simple website that can withstand large amounts of traffic and will work even under extreme conditions.
 It is built on the [rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power), using simple technologies for maximum resilience.

 ## Features